If you’re cooking for Thanksgiving – or any holiday for that matter – likely you’re going to have leftovers.

 Nothing tastes better than a leftover turkey sandwich and side of stuffing or mashed potatoes.
 But it’s important to handle leftovers safely to avoid potentially serious food-borne illnesses such as salmonella.

-Roy Radcliff is CEO of Marshfield Food Safety, an arm of Marshfield Clinic Health System that provides testing for food production companies in North America.
+Roy Radcliff is CEO of Marshfield Food Safety, which provides testing for food production companies in North America.
 He recommends following recommendations from the Department of Agriculture (USDA), which include some simple but often overlooked tips:

 3 to 4 days, toss ‘em away

 For nearly all traditional Thanksgiving meal leftovers, the mantra to remember is ‘three to four days.’
 It’s as simple as it sounds: after three to four days in the fridge, it’s safest to toss most leftovers, according to the USDA.

 That holds true for cooked turkey, stuffing, gravy, assorted cooked dishes (casseroles, for example) and cold items such as egg, potato and macaroni salads.

 Make sure to store all leftovers in a refrigerator that’s 40 degrees or colder.
 Always reheat leftover meats to an internal temperature of 165 degrees.